itm154/tmf1414-project-1/presentation/presentation.md

     // Reference:
     // https://stackoverflow.com/questions/7898215/how-can-i-clear-an-input-buffer-in-c
     // TLDR: Better than just using getchar() because it consumes all
-    // characters in buffer overflow
+    // characters in input buffer
     while (getchar() != '\n')
         ;
     continue;